andreas128/RePaint/README.md

 **How to prepare the test data?**

-We use [LaMa](https://github.com/saic-mdal/lama) for validation and test.
+We use [LaMa](https://github.com/saic-mdal/lama) for validation and testing.
 Follow their instructions and add the images as specified in the config files.
-When you download the data using `download.sh`, you see examples of masks we used.
+When you download the data using `download.sh`, you can see examples of masks we used.

-**How to apply it to other image?**
+**How to apply it to other images?**

 Copy the config file for the dataset that matches your data best (for faces `_c256`, for diverse images `_inet256`).
 Then set the [`gt_path`](https://github.com/andreas128/RePaint/blob/0fea066b52346c331cdf1bf7aed616c8c8896714/confs/face_example.yml#L70) and [`mask_path`](https://github.com/andreas128/RePaint/blob/0fea066b52346c331cdf1bf7aed616c8c8896714/confs/face_example.yml#L71) to where your input is.
 The masks have the value 255 for known regions and 0 for unknown areas (the ones that get generated).